 - 30-year at 6.75%: $2,076/month → $427,360 total interest

-The 15-year pays $627 more per month but saves $260,856 in interest.
-If you can afford the higher payment, it's often one of the most powerful wealth-building moves available.
+The 15-year costs $627 more per month but saves $260,856 in total interest.
+If your budget can handle the higher payment, it's one of the best wealth-building moves available — you own the home free and clear in half the time and pay roughly 60% less interest.

 What Lenders Look At: Debt-to-Income Ratio

-Most conventional lenders want your total housing payment (PITI + HOA) to be no more than 28% of your gross monthly income, and total debt (housing + car loans + student loans + credit cards) to be no more than 43% of gross income.
+Most conventional lenders want your total housing payment (PITI + HOA) at no more than 28% of gross monthly income, and total debt (housing + car + student loans + credit cards) at no more than 43%.